kmhofmann/selene/docs/usage.md

 where `[INSTALL_PREFIX]` is the path to the installation location.

-Integrating the output from the build process (i.e. the build tree output, prior to a potential installation step) while not recommended, is not that difficult or tricky either:
+Integrating the output from the build process (i.e. the build tree output, prior to a potential installation step), while not recommended, is not that difficult or tricky either:

 1) Add the include paths `[SOURCE_LOCATION]/selene` and `[BUILD_PATH]/selene`.